GigiLoria5/se2022-08-HikeTracker/Retrospective/Retrospective-3.md

 ## QUALITY MEASURES

-> Disclosure: due to a 2-tier server architecture choice, the presence of unit tests is highly affected as both the dao layer and the controller layer have strong dependencies (database and dao respectively).
+> **Disclosure**: due to a 2-tier server architecture choice, the presence of unit tests is highly affected as both the dao layer and the controller layer have strong dependencies (database and dao respectively).
 Therefore, in our definition of done, we have added integration testing, which in this architecture is the only real way of testing.

 - Unit Testing
   - Total hours estimated: 0